 Let's talk about specs (baby).

 Rather than turn this into a shootout based on price alone, the important thing you want to know is, of course, specifications.
-And with specifications you can match up the laptop to the types of games you play (or want to play).
+With specifications you can match up the laptop to the types of games you play (or want to play).
 As well as gaming, you might also want to use the laptop for work or study, so we are going to need a decent performance from the processor, and enough memory to boot along the usual suspects, Office 365, Microsoft Teams and other standard fayre apps.

-11th-Gen + RTX 3050 Ti for the win
+12th-Gen + RTX 3050 for the win

-The best value to be had in mobile processors right now is Intel's 11th-Gen range.
-Although MSI have done great things with the 12th-Gen, the MSI Katana GF66 is out of budget, but well worth a look if you want the latest CPU technology in your laptop.
-CCL has been hacking prices according to availability and pricing offered by vendors, with as much as £500 lopped off the MSI Pulse GL66, which houses the Intel Core i7 11800H Processor and GeForce RTX 3050 Ti.
+The best value to be had in mobile processors right now is Intel's 11th-Gen and 12th-Gen range.
+MSI have done great things with the 12th-Gen, and although the some of the higher spec MSI Katana GF76 laptops are out of budget, they are well worth a look if you want the latest CPU technology in your laptop, an RTX 3070 Ti and extra RAM.

 Whilst gaming might be at the top of your list, all of the above laptops are superb workhorses with Office applications and even video editing/graphic design.
 So, as all-rounders, the value is well and truly there.